MD-CWI/afivo-streamer/README.md

 # a5_streamer

 This is a collection of streamer models based on [AFiVO](https://github.com/jannisteunissen/afivo).
-A 2D, a 3D and a cylindrical model are included.
+2D, 3D and cylindrical models are included.

 ### Requirements